 4. The Paris Museum Pass… Free entry to over 60 museums and monuments

-Oceania Photo Musée du Quai Branly
+From the Oceania collection, photo Musée du Quai Branly

 Oceania is composed of the geographic area stretching from Malaysia to the south Pacific.
 Connected by its shared history and culture, this department includes Insulindia — eastern Malaysia, Indonesia and the Philippines — Melanesia, Polynesia, Micronesia, and Australia.
 The geographical division is based on the work of French navigator J.S.
 Dumont d'Urville, published in 1834.
 It served as a framework for most future Oceanian collections.